HamidrezaAmz/AndroidImageSlider/README.md

 ![](http://ww3.sinaimg.cn/mw690/610dc034jw1egzor66ojdg20950fknpe.gif)

 ## Usage
-Step 1.
-Add the JitPack repository to your build file, Add it in your root build.gradle at the end of repositories:
+Add the JitPack repository to your build file,
+Add it in your root build.gradle at the end of repositories:

 ```gradle